Vineet Nayar: Awards and recognition

 In 2011, Vineet Nayar was ranked 40th on the Thinkers 50 list of the world's most influential management thinkers.
 That same year, he was honored with the 'Leader in the Digital Age' Award at CeBIT and the 'Business HR Champion Award' at the European HCM Excellence Awards.
 He was named in Fortunes 2011 "Executive Dream Team" list.
 He was ranked as the No. 2 HR Influencer in India by the Society for Human Resource Management (SHRM) in 2011.

-In 2012, he was named 'CEO of the Year' at the Bloomberg UTVi CXO Awards and received the Lakshmipat Singhania – IIM Lucknow National Leadership Awards from IIM Lucknow.
+In 2012, he received the Lakshmipat Singhania – IIM Lucknow National Leadership Awards from IIM Lucknow.
 In 2013, he was named among Forbes magazines "48 Heroes of Philanthropy".
 In 2016, Vineet Nayar and his wife, Anupama, were included in Forbes Asia's 'Heroes of Philanthropy' list.

 In 2016, Vineet Nayar was named in Foreign Policys "Top 100 Global Thinkers" and featured in the 'Moguls' category alongside his wife, Anupama, for their work with the Sampark Foundation.
 In 2018, he was ranked 20th by the Society for Human Resource Management (SHRM) in its list of Top 30 Indian HR Influencers on Social Media.